 Shine on Harvest Moon

-English teacher Maggie Webber (Jacqueline Bisset) not only discovers that her husband is having an affair with his secretary but it is not the first time that he has cheated on her.
+English teacher Maggie Webber (Jacqueline Bisset - An Old Fashioned Christmas) not only discovers that her husband is having an affair with his secretary but it is not the first time that he has cheated on her.
 With her life turned upside down after almost 25 years of marriage Maggie decides to take a trip down memory lane to the lakes where as a teenager she met her first love Patrick Fleming.
-Unaware that Patrick passed away Maggie also discovers that the old dance venue "The Harvest Moon" has fallen into a state of disrepair, so with a loan from the bank she decides to take a sabbatical from teaching and fix the place up.
-It brings her in touch with John Keats Fleming (Eric Mabius), Patrick's son and they start to have feelings for each other leaving Maggie trying to work out whether it is John she is falling for or that he reminds her of her first true love.
+Unaware that Patrick passed away Maggie also discovers that the old dance venue "The Harvest Moon" has fallen into a state of disrepair.
+So with a loan from the bank she decides to take a sabbatical from teaching and renovate the old place.
+It brings her in touch with John Keats Fleming (Eric Mabius - Signed, Sealed, Delivered: Home Again), Patrick's son and before long they become romantically involved.
+But it leaves Maggie trying to work out whether it is John she is falling for or that he reminds her of his father.

-So you can sum up "Dancing at the Harvest Moon" as another movie which features a romance between an older woman and a younger man and as such features various elements which are typical to this scenario.
-But where this is a little more interesting than the norm is that the young man, John, is the son of Maggie's first love and you have that added complexity of whether Maggie is falling in love with the handsome young man or falling in love because he reminds her of her first love.
+So you can sum up "Dancing at the Harvest Moon" as another one of those movies which features a romance between an older woman and a younger man and as such features various elements which are typical to this scenario.
+But where this is a little different is that the young man, John, is the son of Maggie's first love and you have that added complexity of whether Maggie is falling in love with the John or falling in love because he reminds her of her first love.
 It is a nice extra layer which helps to make "Dancing at the Harvest Moon" more interesting especially when certain elements play out in a familiar manner.
 But unfortunately being a made for TV movie the emotional depth of the story never truly comes across.
-It is a case that with the depth missing it leaves an interesting element which whilst entertaining you know could have been so much more.

 Tags: Age Gap Romances